EmilienDupont/emiliendupont.github.io/_posts/2017-11-05-hello-test.md

 comments: true
 ---

-Optimization on non convex function in very high dimensional spaces, like those we encounter in deep learning, can be hard to visualize.
-However, we can learn a lot by visualizing optimization paths on simple 2d non convex functions.
+Optimization on non convex functions in high dimensional spaces, like those encountered in deep learning, can be hard to visualize.
+However, we can learn a lot from visualizing optimization paths on simple 2d non convex functions.

 <div id="optim-viz">
 </div>